 Article of the Week is one of my favourite literacy strategies/assignments.
 I discovered this concept last year from the English teacher-guru Kelly Gallagher.

 The basic concept is for teachers to assign students a non-fiction article each week to read and provide time for students to develop a well-written response.
 Each article needs at least two critical thinking response questions.
 This provides students with a choice on which question they want to write a response for.

-In my ten years of teaching, this was the best strategy that I consistently saw growth from my students in their reading, writing and oral discussion skills.
+In my ten years of teaching, this was the best strategy that I consistently saw growth from my students in their reading, writing, and oral discussion skills.
 This strategy helps students develop their own opinions after reading the text and examining the issues presented.

 During our #2ndaryELA Twitter chat this week, our focus was on using this instructional strategy in the classroom.
-Teachers shared their best practises and strategies during our 30-minute chat.
+Teachers shared their best practices and strategies during our 30-minute chat.
 At the bottom of this blog post, you can read the curated Twitter chat and see how your fellow ELA teachers are using this assignment in their classrooms.

 A Traditional Article of the Week Lesson Plan

 Every week, my classes and I, read out loud together a high-interest non-fiction article.
 Where possible, I try to align the articles with different concepts they are learning in their content area classes.
 This helps to reinforce that learning is a truly integrated experience.

 The first few times you use this strategy with your class – explicitly teach students how to annotate under a document camera.
 Students share their ideas as I annotate in the margins to demonstrate this valuable skill.
 Once my students have practiced the annotation skill a few times, they annotate the article independently.